crazytruth/insanic/docs/source/insanic/index.rst

 -------------

-Because this largely based on Sanic, for the basics, you should have prior knowledge of Sanic.
+Because this largely based on Sanic, for the basics, you should have prior working knowledge of Sanic.
 Please refer to
 `Sanic's Documentation <https://sanic.readthedocs.io/en/latest/>`_
 for more information.